RapidRide: Equipment

 RapidRide uses low-floor, diesel-electric hybrid articulated buses that are equipped three doors and painted with an identifiable look (a red and yellow livery) distinct from the buses used on other Metro routes.

 RapidRide uses a proof-of-payment system: passengers who have a valid transfer or who tap their ORCA Card at an off-board validator (located at most "station" stops) can board any of the three doors on the bus; those who do not must board through the front door, pay their fare, and get a transfer, which serves as proof-of-payment.
 Fares are enforced through random spot checks by contracted fare inspectors who are assisted by Metro's transit police.
 Coaches feature racks for 3 bikes, Wi-Fi, and security cameras.
 RapidRide buses have fewer seats than similar articulated buses in Metro's fleet, allowing for more room for standing riders, which increases the total number of passengers the bus can carry.

 Coaches were the first to feature on-board automated announcements and signage that inform riders of the next available stop as the vehicle approaches.
 Metro has since deployed the same technology to all buses in the fleet.

 In 2010, New Flyer discontinued the "Advanced BRT" styling (DE60LFA) that was purchased for the coaches running the A Line.
 Later coaches were ordered with New Flyer's "Restyled" package (DE60LFR) and include one passive restraint for wheelchair users.

+In 2023, buses on the A and E lines were equipped with monitoring pumps to detect fumes from narcotics, including fentanyl, to study its effects onboard buses.